-If you have questions, please call 1-866-775-4209, Monday through Friday from 8:00 a.m. to 5:00 p.m.
+For More Information: If you have questions, please call 1-866-775-4209 Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Central Time.
-Please have your membership number ready.
+Please have your Kroll Membership Number ready.

-Please accept our sincere apologies and know that we deeply regret any worry or inconvenience that this may cause you.
+Please accept our sincere apologies for any worry or inconvenience this may cause you.